London Waterloo station: Eurostar

 Although the London terminus of the international railway connection via the Channel Tunnel had long planned to be in the north of London, the major construction works required to accommodate this plan had not started by the time the Channel Tunnel was completed in 1994.
-Instead, new platforms were built on the western side of Waterloo station, replacing platforms 20 and 21.
+Instead, five new platforms were built on the western side of Waterloo station, replacing platforms 20 and 21.
 The new Waterloo International railway station was the first London terminus of Eurostar international trains to Gare du Nord, Paris and Brussels-South.
 An inaugural service left Waterloo on 6 May for a joint opening ceremony with Queen Elizabeth II and the French president François Mitterrand.
 Regular services began on 14 November.
 Construction necessitated the removal of decorative masonry forming two arches from that side of the station, bearing the legend "Southern Railway".
 This was re-erected at the private Fawley Hill Museum of Sir William McAlpine, whose company built Waterloo International.

 In the meantime, London and Continental Railways (LCR), created at the time of British Rail privatisation, was selected by the government in 1996 to reconstruct St Pancras railway station, which it had owned since privatisation, as well as a new rail connection, the Channel Tunnel Rail Link (CTRL), to link St Pancras to the Channel Tunnel.

 Construction of the CTRL, the second phase of High Speed 1, was completed in 2007, and Waterloo International closed on 13 November 2007 when the Eurostar service transferred to the new St Pancras International station.
 Ownership of the former Waterloo International terminal then passed to BRB (Residuary) Limited.